mattzeunert/mattzeunert.github.io/_posts/2016-12-05-neural-netoworks-super-simple-introduction.md

 ## Propagating the input values through the network

-YT/gif of bad example, but don't show the actual problem we're trying to solve

 First, we need a set of weights to start with.
 We're just going to pick random numbers.

 We'll store these numbers in a `weights` object that contains weights for the neurons in the hidden layer and in the output layer.